 Statewide Medical and Health Exercise (SWMHE)

-The Statewide Medical and Health Exercise takes place on the 3rd Thursday in November every year (The SWMHE was canceled during 2020 due to the COVID-19 Emergency Response).
+The date of the 22-23 statewide medical and health exercise is to be determined.
 This exercise is designed to test participating agencies’ ability to respond to an emergency specifically:

 - Test and validate policies, plans, procedures, training, equipment, and agreements